 “I'm blown away with how positive this experience has been.
 EVERYONE who is a part of the tour has been so friendly, gracious, professional and kind.
 I would do it again in a heartbeat.
 I felt so proud to be part of such a coveted local event.”Erin MichaelHomeowner

-The White Rock Home Tour, now in its 12th year, was conceived by a small group of Hexter Elementary School parents who were interested in mid-century architecture.
+The White Rock Home Tour was conceived by a small group of Hexter Elementary School parents who were interested in mid-century architecture.
 These industrious parents found a way to combine their love of modern design and passion for supporting their neighborhood school in Old Lake Highlands.

 It was a fortunate coincidence that the Tour’s founding parents were neighbors and lived on a lovely street graced with Ju-Nel homes.
 Designed by Lyle Rowley and Jack Wilson, the mid-century modern homes feature low horizontal flat roofs, open space, rather than traditional rooms, an appreciation of nature and a prominent use of glass, which leads to an abundance of natural light.
 The tour began as a showcase for the area’s treasure trove of Ju-Nel Mid-Century Moderns (MCMs) and remains committed to providing tour-goers with access to some of the most interesting (and sometimes hidden) MCMs and new modern homes in the area.